 Communications and Telemetry

 Seller shall, at Seller's expense, design, install, own, maintain, and control the "Communications and Telemetry Equipment."
-The "Communications and Telemetry Equipment" is the telemetering, communications, and data acquisition equipment that are, or may be in the future, necessary for the effective operation of the Facility with the guidelines of the applicable reliability council (in addition to those required by the Connecting Utility).
+The "Communications and Telemetry Equipment" is the telemetering, communications, and data acquisition equipment that are, or may be in the future, necessary for the effective operation of the Facility with the guidelines of ERCOT (in addition to those required by the Connecting Entity).
 This Communications and Telemetry Equipment must be capable of providing Purchaser real-time (4 second polling) Operational Data that can be accessed and viewed on Purchaser's trading floor.
-The "Operational Data" includes but is not limited to real-time per wind turbine (a) actual output, (b) revolutions per minute, (c) wind speed, (d) temperature, (e) breaker status, and (f) other relevant operational information.
-[UNDER REVIEW] Purchaser may inspect and review Seller's Communications and Telemetry Equipment.
-The Communications and Telemetry Equipment may include communication and data transmission (telemetering) facilities operable from any single location designated by Purchaser, from time to time (in addition to those required by the Connecting Utility).
-If Purchaser requests in writing that any Communications and Telemetry Equipment be added, modified, or changed to meet Purchaser's informational needs, then, so long as such additions, modifications or changes are consistent with and otherwise permitted under the rules and guidelines of the applicable reliability council, Seller shall make such additions, modifications, or changes at Purchaser's sole cost and expense.
+The "Operational Data" includes but is not limited to real-time per wind turbine (a) actual output, (b) revolutions per minute, (c) wind speed, (d) wind direction (e) air temperature, (f) breaker status, (g) humidity, (h) frequency, (i) number of units on or offline, (j) remote and local switch status, (k) MVAR, (l) MOD status, and (m) all other data available as presented in the VISUPROfessional SCADA System manual dated 3/5/00.
+The SCADA system must be compatible with MOD Bus.
+SCADA system data from the wind turbines must be able to be transferred to and stored in a relational database program such as Microsoft Access, as upgraded from time to time.
+The SCADA system must be equipped with redundant fiber optic lines connecting each wind turbine computer to the Facility’s central network computer.
+The Facility’s central network computer must be connected to Purchaser’s trading floor computer by two redundant T1 fiber optic lines..
+Purchaser may inspect and review Seller's Communications and Telemetry Equipment.
+The Communications and Telemetry Equipment may include communication and data transmission (telemetering) facilities operable from any single location designated by Purchaser, from time to time (in addition to those required by the Connecting Entity).
+If Purchaser requests in writing that any Communications and Telemetry Equipment be added, modified, or changed to meet Purchaser's informational needs, then, so long as such additions, modifications or changes are consistent with and otherwise permitted under the rules and guidelines of ERCOT, Seller shall make such additions, modifications, or changes at Purchaser's sole cost and expense.
 The Facility must also include:

 one full business voice circuit, which may be cellular, that terminates in the Metering Equipment to use in maintaining and operating the billing meter;